 So, you’re thinking of flipping your ELA class?
 The flipped classroom is an intriguing concept for many people, but it’s not for everyone.
-I’ve been flipping my high school freshman English classes for the last four years.
-In this post, I’m outlining some advice I’d like to share for anyone who is interested in trying out this relatively new approach to teaching and learning in the twenty-first century.
+I first began running a flipped ELA class about eight years ago.
+Since then, the practice has grown.
+Recently, with school closings and a heightened focus on virtual teaching, the flipped classroom is a hot topic of discussion.
+In this post, I’m outlining some advice I’d like to share for anyone who is interested in trying out this approach to teaching and learning.

 Here’s some food for thought if you are considering flipping your ELA class: